parmentelat/nbhosting/README.md

 If you set a given course in *autopull* mode, nbhosting will then perform this pull operation on its own every 5 minutes.

-## Docker image
+## Container image

-Each course is deployed based on a specific docker image; for customization, create a file named `nbhosting/Dockerfile` in your course repo.
+Each course is deployed based on a specific image; for customization, create a file named `nbhosting/Dockerfile` in your course repo.
 Note that some magic recipes need to be applied in your image for proper deployment, you should copy the beginning of [the code for our Python